 SWOSU Does Consortiums

 SWOSU is usually willing to complete consortium agreements with other accredited schools in order to help you.
-We do require that you take at least one class at SWOSU the home school per semester.
 Students pursuing a degree from SWOSU should be enrolled in as many hours at SWOSU as they are in the host institution.
 We can sign off as the contractor for any student taking classes here while pursuing a degree from another institution.
 Students should also be enrolled in as many hours at SWOSU as they are in the host institution.
 You must be making Satisfactory Academic Progress.
 Students on financial aid suspension cannot have consortium agreements.
 Be aware that some institutions do not do consortium agreements.
 If a school refuses, that decision is respected and cannot be overruled.
 SWOSU also reserves the right to decline any consortium agreement on a case-by-case basis.

 Five signatures are required to complete a SWOSU consortium agreement.
 The student is responsible for full completion of the form and typically signs first, thus initiating the process.
 The contract should then go to the contractor's registrar who confirms enrollment dates and hours.
 Their financial aid office then signs off agreeing they will not award any financial aid and calculates the direct costs associated with enrollment there for that term.
 The student then coordinates getting the form back to SWOSU where our registrar will confirm the hours taken at the other institution will count towards your degree pursuit here and Student Financial Services agrees that we will process your aid including the costs and hours at the other institution.